LizaCharles/team/README.md

 ----------------------------------------------
 -**Liza:** I am in my third year in guc business informatics, i went to sacred heart school and i am 21 years old.
 I would like to finish this semester !!

--**Omar:** My name is omar zakaria, nickname ziko, i am 21 years old.
+-**Omar:** My name is omar zakaria, nickname ziko, i am 21 years old, i am in the guc.

 -**Youssef:** My name is Youssef, I am 20 years old , my faculty is BI, My university is the German University in Cairo.